- Published on Wednesday, July 5, 2023, last updated

 tab).
 You can also squash and merge, or rebase and merge, depending on your team's requirements.

-As we've seen, most differences are in terms of naming.
+As we've seen, most differences are in terms of naming if you compage merge vs pull requests.
 But there are some differences in terms of features, GitLab does not provide an extended API and webhooks for integrations (no webhook for editing or deleting comments for example), or does not have an auto review request feature.

 Also, GitLab has been initially developed as open-source, so it has been easier to deploy your instance of GitLab on your server.
 GitHub Enterprise Server now makes it possible to deploy your instance of GitHub, but it is not as easy as GitLab.